nus-tic4001-AY2122S1/tp/docs/team/yongming.md

 ## Overview

-Daffy is an extension of Duke project which allows user to keep track his/her todos.
+Daffy is an extension and improvement of Duke.
+It all

 ## Summary of Contributions